Data-to-Insight-Center/data-capsule-appliance/03settingupDC.md

 permalink: /customizing/
 ---

-## Customizing for your collection
+## Incorperating the DC system for your collection

 With a verified setup done using the [Getting Started Guide](/data-capsule-appliance/gettingStarted/), these are the minimal steps required to deploy the system to be used with your collection.